Hugh O'Neill, Earl of Tyrone: Allegations against Tyrone

+Queen Elizabeth I "would not willing deny any favour [to Tyrone], knowing his devotion to her".

 On 14 May 1593, Phelim MacTurlough O'Neill, a client of Henry Bagenal, was assassinated by the O'Hagans, Tyrone's foster family.
 This murder enabled Tyrone to annex Killetra, which he had been attempting since the late 1580s.
 Tyrone was charged with involvement in the assassination.
 He swore his innocence, blamed it solely on the O'Hagans as a revenge murder, and accused the administration of manipulating the evidence against him.
 FitzWilliam had his doubts, but the council were satisfied.

 By late April, there were more allegations against Tyrone from Irish lords Hugh McHugh Dubh O'Donnell and Hugh Magennis.
 FitzWilliam summoned Tyrone to Dublin, but Tyrone refused and made excuses, so the council went to Dundalk to confront him in person.
 During the proceedings, which occurred 14–28 June, the main charge was foreign conspiracy.
 FitzWilliam and Bagenal favoured the Earl's arrest.
 Three councillors were already well-disposed to Tyrone; the rest felt threatened by his power in Dundalk.
 Certain councillors feared Tyrone's arrest would only exacerbate the growing conflict in the north and could lead to a Gaelic invasion of the Pale.
 Ultimately Tyrone managed to avoid arrest.
 When Elizabeth I was later briefed on the proceedings, she concluded that Tyrone should have been arrested.

 Tyrone met with Maguire in early August—within weeks Maguire launched raids into Monaghan.